macsleep/odometer/docs/Testing.md

 <img src="images/hub-generator-slow.jpeg" width="200">

-Here is what the voltage looks like once it's failing after the LDO voltage regulator:
+Here is what the voltage looks like once it's failing on the output side of the LDO voltage regulator:

 <img src="images/power_starts_failing.jpeg" width="200">